sdrasco/EdgeWalker/README.md

 ## For experienced traders: (TLDR)

 Edge Walker is a Python script that searches for the best-balanced options strangles for a list of stock tickers.
-It aims to identify strangles with the smallest normalized breakeven difference, minimizing the conditions for losses.
+It finds strangles with the smallest normalized breakeven difference, minimizing the conditions for losses.

 ## For those without options trading experience: